You are here: Start » Template Matching

 Grayscale-based Matching is an advanced Template Matching algorithm that extends the original idea of correlation-based template detection enhancing its efficiency and allowing to search for template occurrences regardless of its orientation.
 Edge-based Matching enhances this method even more by limiting the computation to the object edge-areas.

 In this section we will describe the intrinsic details of both algorithms.
-In the next section (Filter toolset) we will explain how to use these techniques in Adaptive Vision Studio.
+In the next section (Filter toolset) we will explain how to use these techniques in Aurora Vision Studio.